elainejpai-14/Emotion-Aware-Adaptive-Game/README.md

 ## Dataset

-Download FER2013 via Kaggle and place it under data/ as described in the docs.
+Download FER2013 via Kaggle and place it under data/ as described in config.yaml.

 ## Train
 ```bash